 In this work, we have presented a method to calibrate a stationary cardiac SPECT system that uses segmented slant-hole collimators.
-The calibration method consists of 2 sion, which is not seen in the image without calibration, is steps.
+The calibration method consists of 2 steps.
 In the independent-estimation step, a closed-form solution to slant angle and rotation radius is given, and it is unique when $(x_0, y_0) \neq (0, 0)$.
 Because each section is estimated independently, a different rotation radius f is obtained for different sections, leading to an inaccurate estimation.
 As indicated in Table 3, the largest error in the estimation of the slant angle can reach 16.4%, greatly affecting image quality.
 In the second step, a joint estimation is applied for further improvement.
 The joint objective function is a nonlinear least-square equation that has to be solved iteratively.
 The solutions to the parameters in the independent estimation are used as the initial values in the joint estimation so that the proposed estimation method does not require selection of initial values.
 As a result, the error of estimation is reduced to less than 0.5%.
 In this calibration method, the point source can be placed at an arbitrary position.
-Errors in calibration depend on the accuracy with which the point projection locations are measured, which is limited by data pixel size and noise.
+Errors in calibration depend on the accuracy of the measured point projection locations, which is limited by data pixel size and noise.
 For better calibration results, the pixel size is set as small as possible.